ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/05-Setup_Conjur_Master.md

 ### 1.0.
 Collect the Conjur Installer and seed fectcher from your local CyberArk Sales Engineer Team
 1. conjur-appliance_xx.x.x.tar.gz
 2. dap-seedfetcher_x.x.x.tar.gz (Remark: the xx.x.x is the Conjur version)
+- This lab guide is based on Conjur 12.0 version

 ### 1.1.
 Install Conjur Master